filipw/vscode-scriptcs-executor/README.md

 ### Whole file/script

 1. Just set focus to a window with C# code.
-Do not hihglight anything.
+Do not highlight anything.
 2. Press `CMD+shift+r` (Mac) or `Ctrl+shift+r` (Linux, Windows) to run the code.
 Alternatively, press `F1` and choose `Execute with scriptcs` option
 3. A new `scriptcs` window will pop up, with your script output.